edbiomedai/scmorph/paper/paper.md

     corresponding: true
     affiliation: "1, 3"
 affiliations:
-  - name: MRC Human Genetics Unit, Institute of Genetics and Cancer, University of Edinburgh, Edinburgh EH4 2XU, UK
+  - name: MRC Human Genetics Unit, Institute of Genetics and Cancer, University of Edinburgh, Edinburgh EH4 2XU, United Kingdom
     index: 1
-  - name: School of Informatics, University of Edinburgh, Edinburgh EH8 9AB, UK
+  - name: School of Informatics, University of Edinburgh, Edinburgh EH8 9AB, United Kingdom
     index: 2
-  - name: School of Mathematics and Maxwell Institute for Mathematical Sciences, University of Edinburgh, Edinburgh EH9 3FD, UK
+  - name: School of Mathematics and Maxwell Institute for Mathematical Sciences, University of Edinburgh, Edinburgh EH9 3FD, United Kingdom
     index: 3
-date: 25 March 2025
+date: 17 August 2025
 bibliography: paper_minimal.bib
 ---

 # Summary
-`scmorph` is a Python package to analyse single-cell data from morphological profiling experiments which generate large tabular data. `scmorph` combines domain-specific methods such as single-cell hit calling and batch correction with the versatile and scalable [`scverse`](https://scverse.org) tools to offer feature selection, dimensionality reduction and more.
+`scmorph` is a Python package to analyse single-cell data from imaging data of cell populations, specifically morphological profiling experiments, which generate large tabular data. `scmorph` combines domain-specific methods such as single-cell hit calling and batch correction with the versatile and scalable [`scverse`](https://scverse.org) tools to offer feature selection, dimensionality reduction and more.
 Overall, `scmorph` brings together a host of single-cell morphological profiling methods, making it applicable for a wide range of experimental designs and workflows.

 # Statement of need